 Monica searches for Julian online and discovers he is a famous portrait painter.
 In the meantime, she leaves the notebook, with her entry added, in a local wine bar.
 It lands with a cocaine addict, Hazard, who takes it with him as he sobers up on a remote island in the South China Sea.
 What ensues is a clever story of how the notebook travels from person to person, six strangers who ultimately discover each other and form bonds of commonality, friendship and love.

 The Authenticity Project: A Novel by Clare Pooley

 Pamela Dorman Books, $26.00 Hardcover, 9781984878618, 368 pages

 To order this book on INDIEBOUND, link HERE

 NOTE: This review is a reprint and is being posted with the permission of Shelf Awareness.
-To read this review on Shelf Awareness: Reader's Edition (January 22, 2019), link HERE
+To read this review as published via Shelf Awareness: Reader's Edition (February 7, 2019), link HERE